Community Healthy Eating Setting

 WAFS doesn't only distribute canned foods and other dry goods, but also fresh produce, dairy, eggs, and frozen protein, produce and other foods.
 SHIP recently provided funding for WAFS to purchase their fifth freezer.
 "Having five freezers and four coolers gives us the opportunity to stock up when we have large donations of perishable items like what we receive during the gardening season, or when USDA funded commodities become available for free through the food bank," Black explained.

-Martha Black shows new freezer at the food shelf
+Martha Black with new freezer

 "We typically distribute between 2,500 and 5,000 pounds of food every week now.
 In order to keep anything in stock for over a week, we have to have inventory so we can keep stocking it out as people are shopping,” says Black